yufeizhao/yufeizhao.github.io/blog/_posts/2021-07-21-enumerating-k-sat.md

 ---
-title: "Enumerating k-SAT functions"
+title: "Enumerating <i>k</i>-SAT functions"
 layout: blogpost
 image: /blog/images/nitya-dingding-2021.jpg
-description: How many k-SAT functions are there?
+description: How many <i>k</i>-SAT functions are there?
 What does a typical one look like?
-draft: true
 ---

 {% include blog_image